-The registered nurse practices in a manner that is congruent with cultural diversity and inclusion principles.
+The registered nurse practices with cultural humility and inclusiveness.

-The registered nurse communicates effectively in all areas of practice.
+The registered nurse communicate effectively in all areas of professional practice.

-The registered nurse collaborates with the healthcare consumer and other key stakeholders in the conduct of nursing practice.
+The registered nurse collaborates with the healthcare consumer and other key stakeholders.

-The registered nurse leads within the professional practice setting and the profession.
+The registered nurse leads within the profession and practice setting.

 The registered nurse seeks knowledge and competence that reflects current nursing practice and promotes futuristic thinking.

-The registered nurse integrates evidence and research findings into practice.
+The registered nurse integrate scholarship, evidence, and research findings in to practice.